lkongam/lkongam.github.io/_pages/about.md

 My research interests include:

+- **Machine Learning System(MLSys), mainly focusing on designing efficient CUDA kernels and using LLMs to help develop ML systems.**
 - **Cuda Kernel Generation**, Using LLMs to generate correct and efficient CUDA kernels.
 - **LLM Reasoning and Chain of Thought(CoT)**, especially focusing on the reasoning process of code generation.